-I have read many ‘expert’ like explanations of how do rice cookers work, which made my head spin.
+I have read many ‘expert’ explanations of how do rice cookers work, which made my head spin.
 They are all a bit too confusing for my liking, so I will try to give you a more straightforward description.

 The issue comes with patience and focus.
 You won’t pay attention for a second, and it burns immediately.
 It happened to all of us.

-So how come that rice cookers do it every time perfectly without you watching over it or even being present?
+So how come rice cookers do it every time perfectly without you watching over it or even being present?

 That’s it.
 That’s the whole magic.

 Treat yourself and get a state-of-the-art rice cooker from Amazon.

 So we have the basics down.
 Now let’s get to a nitty-gritty explanation of the whole thing.